taustation-fan/players-guide/README.md

 * The *Electronic Market*, which enables selling items to other players.
 * *Crafting* items, which makes sense if you need something to sell.
 * Player *Syndicates*, cooperations of players that conduct business together.
-* Another star system, *Bernard's Star*, with brand new stations.
+* Another star system, *Barnard's Star*, with brand new stations.
 * Prerequisites and Perks for career levels.
 * Modifications (*mods*), implanted electronic devices that modify attributes of the body.
 * More missions and artwork.